 Bit by Bit: A Catalyst Guide to Advancing Women in High Tech Companies (Report)Nov 12, 2003

-In 2001, Catalyst began to build our knowledge of the high tech industry with our study, Leadership Careers in High Tech: Wired for Success, released the same year we opened our Western Region office in San Jose.
+In 2001, Catalyst began to build our knowledge of the high tech industry with our study, Leadership Careers in High Tech: Wired for Success.
 The following year, Catalyst embarked on the current study to delve deeper into the issues facing women in the high tech industry.

 Impetus: This guide provides detailed examples, practices, advice, and recommendations useful in addressing the major barriers faced by women in this industry.
 They provide solutions for supervisors and line managers, human resources managers, individual women, and senior leaders.